-The Radnor Township economy continues to demonstrate a healthy combination of revitalization and commercial redevelopment coupled with a healthy mix of retail businesses and professional organizations.
-Complemented with a solid foundation of real estate values, Radnor continues to be a community where individuals and families choose to live and work.
+The Radnor Township economy continues to demonstrate a healthy combination of revitalization and commercial redevelopment coupled with a solid mix of retail businesses and professional organizations.
+Complemented with a strong foundation of real estate values, Radnor continues to be a community where individuals and families choose to live and work.
 As touched on throughout this report, there are indicators of economic health in Radnor Township, each of which highlights different aspects of the economy:

 - Business Privilege and Mercantile Tax levied on the gross receipts of commercial and retail business activity has averaged just over \$10 million per year since 2010.
 Realizing significant growth since 2012 [post-recession], revenue grew from a low of just over \$7.1 million to a high of just over \$11 million, not counting a one-time \$8 million settlement from a business tax audit.
 Due in part to turnover in commercial office space of several large businesses, 2019 saw a dip in the business tax revenue down to \$8.0 million yet the number of tax filers has increased by 33% over the past ten years.
-In 2020 the business tax revenue dipped to \$7,598,787, its' lowest point since 2011.
-Despite the pandemic and the drop in revenue the past two years, business taxes continue to provide a significant benefit to the residents of Radnor, allowing the Township to keep real estate tax rates lower than our neighbors but still offer the same level of exceptional services. - Real Estate Transfer Tax levied as a fixed percent of the value of every real estate transaction has grown by 63% since 2012 from \$2,480,143 to a high in 2019 of \$4,181,527 and leveling off in 2020 at \$3,417,600.
-Further, transactional analysis shows that these revenue increases are the result of increased values and increased transactions, with 354 recorded real estate transfer transactions in 2020. - Local Services Tax paid as a fixed amount by each employee working in Radnor Township has grown steadily since 2012 from \$702,954 to \$941,138 in 2020.
+In 2020 the business tax revenue dipped to \$7,598,787, its' lowest point since 2011, yet the post pandemic recovery saw revenues top out at \$9.7 million.
+Despite the fluctuations over the past two years, business taxes are showing signs of a strong recovery and continue to provide a significant benefit to the residents of Radnor, allowing the Township to keep real estate tax rates lower than our neighbors but still offer an exceptional level of services. - Real Estate Transfer Tax levied as a fixed percent of the value of every real estate transaction has grown by 63% since 2012 from \$2,480,143 to its' previous high in 2019 of \$4,181,527 and leveling off in 2020 at \$3,417,600.
+2021 was an extraordinary year as Transfer tax revenue reached a high-water mark at \$6,977,321.
+Further transactional analysis shows that these revenue increases are the result of increased values and increased transactions, with 584 recorded real estate transfer transactions in 2021, up from 354 in 2020. - Local Services Tax paid as a fixed amount by each employee working in Radnor Township has grown steadily since 2012 from \$702,954 to \$994,247 in 2021.
 This demonstrates a continuing healthy work base despite the decrease in the economic indicators provided by the business privilege tax performance over the last two years. - Business and residents are investing in Radnor as evidenced by the growing permitting activity in the Township, both in the number of transactions and the size of the improvements.
-As a result, permitting revenue on average has increased each year since 2012 from \$2,812,427 to a high in 2019 of \$5,675,237 and dropping off in 2020 to \$2,729,438.
+As a result, permitting revenue on average has increased each year since 2012 from \$2,812,427 to a high in 2019 of \$5,675,237, dipping down in 2020 to \$2,729,438 and bouncing back to \$3,922,711.
 The annual permitting revenue has generally been strong in each of the past nine years, floating between \$3.5 and \$4.5 million per year.

-Other permitting and plan data that serves as an indicator of the Radnor economy include the following:
+Other permitting and plan data that serves as an indicator of the Radnor economy includes: